evidhai/notes-techpechu-com/pages/Cloudformation.md

 			- To join with a delimiter
 		- Fn::Sub
 			- To substitute one value with another
-		- Condition Functions )Fn::If, Fn::Not, Fn::Equals ..)
+		- Condition Functions )Fn::If, Fn::Not, Fn::Equals,Fn::And, Fn::Or)
 	-
 - Stack policy
   collapsed:: true